tinkerhub/swartz/django/README.md

 ### Development
 To run in development env:
 1. Install Docker https://www.docker.com/products/docker-desktop
+2. Make .env file in same directory as `docker-compose.yml` or edit the `.env` path in it.
+Refer `env_sample` file.
-2. From root directory of swartz execute `docker-compose up` or `docker-compose up -d` to run as deamon.
+3. From root directory of swartz execute `docker-compose up` or `docker-compose up -d` to run as deamon.
 Docker will pull and build the image first time and execute the containers.
-3. Open `http://127.0.0.1/` to see things in action.
+4. Open `http://127.0.0.1/` to see things in action.

 #### Super user